 Brette's Answer: No. If you seek public benefits, the state can require you to assist in a child support case.

 Erica's Question: We're separated and I recently filed for Child Support.
 Our court date was a month ago and he did not show.
-The judge said he could not look up his pay grade so I could receive CS because my husband had to be present.
+The judge said he could not look up his pay grade so I could receive child support because my husband had to be present.
 So the judge issued a warrant for his arrest.
 He may never be brought in unless he gets pulled over for a traffic violation.
 Should I file again?

 Brette's Answer: If he doesn't appear, he is in default and you should be able to obtain an order against him, as long as he did actually receive notice of the proceedings.
 You need to find out if he was legally served.
 If not, service has to happen.
-If he was served you need to make a motion for a default judgment.
+If he was served, you need to make a motion for a default judgment.

 Carol's Question: I have filed for child support.
 The father lives in another state and has to appear before the judge.
 I was not ordered to be there, but wanted to be to make sure he does not talk his way out of paying child support.
 I set up a phone conference, so I could speak.
 My question is should I go there instead of doing a phone conference?